Mind the Gap: Navigating Inference with Optimal Transport Maps: Calibration of hierarchical models

 Here we focus on an important use-case that is ubiquitous across the LHC physics programme: characterizing jets of hadronic particles (``jets'').
 For example, establishing what was the origin of a jet observed in a detector is critical for a broad number of important conclusions drawn from LHC data.
-ML techniques have vastly improved our ability to answer this question to high precision in recent years~\cite{UParT,GN2}.
+ML techniques have vastly improved our ability to answer this question to high precision in the last few years~\cite{UParT,GN2}.

-Recently, foundation models have emerged as promising tools for enhancing reconstruction tasks, summarizing the relevant features of jets in a general way~\cite{MPM,sophon,Birk_2024}.
+Even more recently, foundation models have emerged as promising tools for enhancing reconstruction tasks, summarizing the relevant features of jets in a general way~\cite{MPM,sophon,Mikuni,Vigl2024,Birk_2024}.
 Foundation models used for jet tagging are essentially large-scale transformer-based networks that can be pre-trained to encode high-dimensional representations of jets, $z$.
 These latent representations may then be used as inputs for downstream inference tasks.
 While foundation models offer significant potential for enhancing HEP reconstruction pipelines, experimental methodologies for calibrating discrepancies between MC simulations and real experimental data in the latent representation are currently lacking.
-In this work, we build upon previous research and, for the first time, introduce a calibration approach leveraging optimal transport theory, applied directly in a high-dimensional latent space of up to 128 dimensions.
+In this work, we build upon previous research and, for the first time, introduce a calibration approach leveraging OT theory, applied directly in a high-dimensional latent space of up to 128 dimensions.
 Calibration algorithms based on optimal transport have been introduced in Ref.~\cite{Pollard_2022,ATLAS-PAPER-2025} and applied to correct low-dimensional data representations, such as the output scores of classifiers used for jet tagging in Ref.~\cite{GN2,ATLAS:2019EPJC79-970}.
-While we demonstrate this methodology in the context of jet tagging, its applicability extends to a wide range of reconstruction tasks in HEP experiments.
+We demonstrate this methodology's promise in addressing misspecification for a much more informative set of features.
+While we concentrate on the objective of jet tagging, the applicability of this technique extends to a wide range of reconstruction tasks in HEP experiments and beyond.

-This article describes two primary contributions in this direction.
-First, we find that density ratio-based calibrations are not suitable in our real-world case, because the densities between our base model and simulated data are not sufficiently overlapping.
-Second, we find that optimal-transport solutions to the calibration problem scale up to high dimensionality and properly close in an inference-relevant way.